 After a year had passed, Julia's MFP eligibility expired, but she and her brother didn't notice, since none of her services or supports through the Community Pathways waiver were affected.
-Here peer mentor planned a visit with her to do the MFP Quality of Life survey.
-Julia was happy to report that she was attending a day program that was helping her learn how to work in an office and was volunteering twice a week at the local arts council.
-She had two new roommates, both with interests in arts and crafts and together they spent weekends perusing the tables at arts and craft shows.
-She had joined the local recreation center and was taking swimming lessons and pottery classes.
+An Ask Me! peer surveyor contacted Julia and Matt to let them know it was time for her first year survey.
+In addition, a MFP Quality of Life surveyor contacted Matt and Julia to arrange for this brief survey.
+Julia was happy to report that she was volunteering at the farm and working 20 hours a week at the animal shelter.
+She and her dog were constant companions.
+Julia was in good health and was able to get the medical supports she needed from the nurse that visited her home and from the medical center in the large town near the farm.
+Julia was no longer banging her head on hard surfaces, and the frequency and intensity of all of her self-injurious behavior had decreased significantly.
+Julia also had joined the local recreation center and was taking swimming lessons and pottery classes.
 Julia's brother had joined the Board of the provider agency and was actively involved in the organization's quality assurance committee.